Optimal low-rank posterior covariance approximation in linear Gaussian inverse problems on Hilbert spaces: Optimal approximations of covariance operators

 As a consequence of \Cref{lemma:properties_g}, we can write $J_f$ as

 which yields the desired reformulation of the loss as a composition of functions.
-We search for a solution of \Cref{prob:optimal_precision} in the set of stationary points of $J_f$.
+We use \cite[Theorem 12.4.5 (i)]{bogachevRealFunctionalAnalysis2020} to search for a solution of \Cref{prob:optimal_precision} in the set of stationary points of $J_f$.
 For this, we need to show that $J_f$ is Gateaux differentiable.
-To do so, we use the following result, which states that $g$ and $F_f$ Fr\'echet differentiable and gives an explicit form of the derivatives.
+To do so, we use the following result, which states that $g$ and $F_f$ are Fr\'echet differentiable and gives an explicit form of the derivatives.
+Gateaux- and Fr\'echet derivatives are infinite-dimensional analogs of directional and total derivatives, see for example \cite[Section 3.6]{Hsing2015}, \cite[Section 1.4]{hinze_optimization_2009} or \cite[Section 12.1]{bogachevRealFunctionalAnalysis2020} for the definition of Gateaux and Fr\'echet differentiability.

 \begin{restatable}{lemma}{differentiabilityOfDecomposition} The functions $g$ and $F_f$ defined in \eqref{eqn:definition_g} and \eqref{eqn:definition_F} respectively are Fr\'echet differentiable, with derivatives